-25. Two-stage bidding process
+24. Two-stage bidding process

-- (1) A two-stage bidding process is allowed for - - (a) large complex projects; - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or

-- (c) long term projects with a duration period exceeding three years. - (2) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage, final technical proposals and priced bids should be invited.
+- (1) A two-stage bidding process is allowed for - (a) large complex projects; - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years. - (2) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage, final technical proposals and priced bids should be invited.

-26. Committee systems for competitive bids
+25. Committee systems for competitive bids

-- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Chief Executive Officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The Chief Executive Officer appoints the members of each committee, talking in to account section 117 of the Act; and - (3) a neutral or independent observer, appointed by the Chief Executive Officer, must attend or oversee a committee when this so appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraph 27, 28 and 29 of this policy; and - (b) any other applicable legislation. - (5) The Chief Executive Officer may apply the committee system to formal written price quotations.
+- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Chief Executive Officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The Chief Executive Officer appoints the members of each committee, talking in to account section 117 of the Act. - (3) A neutral or independent observer, appointed by the Chief Executive Officer, must attend or oversee a committee when this so appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - (a) paragraph 26, 27 and 28 of this policy; and - (b) any other applicable legislation. - (5) The Chief Executive Officer may apply the committee system to formal written price quotations.

-27. Bid specification committees
+26. Bid specification committees

-- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the Cape Town Stadium. - (2) Specifications - - (a) must be drafted in an unbiased manner to follow all potential suppliers to offer their goods or services - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply;
+- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the Cape Town Stadium. - (2) Specifications -

-- (c) must where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marketing or labelling of conformity certification; - (e) may not make reference to any particular trademark, name, patent, design, type, specific origins or producer unless there is no other sufficiently precise or describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) May include a functionality evaluation criteria to be applied to the tender; - (i) Where the CTS evaluates tenders based on functionality, this must be clearly indicate in the tender documents. - (ii) The evaluation criteria for measuring functionality must be objective. - (iii) The tender documents must specify - a. evaluation criteria for measuring functionality; - b. the points for each criteria and, if any, each sub-criterion; and - c. minimum qualifying score for functionality. - (iv) The minimum qualifying score for functionality for a tender to be considered further - a. must be determined separately for each tender; and - b. may not be so- - 1.
-Iow that it may jeopardise the quality of the required goods or services; or - 2. high that it is unreasonably restrictive. - (v) Points scored for functionality must be rounded off to the nearest two decimal places. - (vi) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - (g) must indicate each specific goals for which points may be awarded in terms of the points system set out in the CTS Preferential Procurement Policy; and - (h) must be approved by the Chief Executive Officer or delegated official prior to publication of the invitation for bids in terms of paragraph 22 of this Policy.
+- (a) must be drafted in an unbiased manner to follow all potential suppliers to offer their goods or services - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) must where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marketing or labelling of conformity certification; - (e) may not make reference to any particular trademark, name, patent, design, type, specific origins or producer unless there is no other sufficiently precise or describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) May include a functionality evaluation criteria to be applied to the tender; - (i) Where the CTS evaluates tenders based on functionality, this must be clearly indicate in the tender documents. - (ii) The evaluation criteria for measuring functionality must be objective. - (iii) The tender documents must specify - a. evaluation criteria for measuring functionality; - b. the points for each criteria and, if any, each sub-criterion; and - c. minimum qualifying score for functionality. - (iv) The minimum qualifying score for functionality for a tender to be considered further - a. must be determined separately for each tender; and - b. may not be so- - low that it may jeopardise the quality of the required goods or services; or - 2. high that it is unreasonably restrictive. - (v) Points scored for functionality must be rounded off to the nearest two decimal places.